 - The Grey House Mouse and Deer Mouse are the two most common among mice that invade our homes and buildings.

-- Mice prefer to eat grains, but will eat anything man eats.
+- Mice prefer to eat grains, but will eat anything we eat.

-- Mice can enter structure through openings as small as a dime.
+- Mice can enter and pass through openings as small as a dime.

 MICE: Breeding Facts